-Few small businesses are solo ventures, and you probably have a few team members to thank, even if they’re part-time or virtual workers.
+Few small businesses are solo ventures, and you probably have a few team members to thank.

-Because you work closer with your team members than anyone else, you probably know them a little better than your clients and can personalize your show of gratitude even more.
-Even if it is just virtual, you can still hand out small tokens of your appreciation after toasting your business’ success after the challenges of the last year!
+Because you work closer with your team members than anyone else, you can personalize your show of gratitude even more.
+Even if it is just virtual, you can still hand out small tokens of your appreciation after toasting your business’ success!

 A virtual assistant can help to facilitate this by doing an employee-focused version of the ideas above.
 Maybe a dedicated holiday card thanking them personally for everything they’ve done?
 Maybe a personalized gift if your holiday budget allows for it!